meili-epfl/Meili/summaries/sprint3.md

 ## Overall team

-The team has worked hard and collaborated to improve testing.
-We can say that we are using Mockito extensively and in the following weeks will keep bringing it to the rest of the codebase.
+This week, the team has worked hard and collaborated to improve testing.
+We can say that we have learnt and we are starting to use Mockito extensively.
+In the following weeks we will keep bringing it to the rest of the codebase.

-#TODO
-We haven't managed to finish all of the user stories we have assigned this sprint.
-Therefore, we will have the same user stories since we believe these are the most important ones.

-Even though our time estimates this week were a bit better, we are still learning to account for various sub-tasks such as reading the documentation, testing, merging, etc. One thing we should improve is having more meetings among team members when we are stuck.
-This will help us avoid wasting time on bugs/problems which we cannot solve on our own and make forward progress.

-The standup meeting really helped this time especially since every person has gained some experience in an API, we usually found ourselves saying "hey I something like that before, maybe I can show you how to do it after the meeting" and we found that to be really beneficial.
+A positive aspect of this week has been the collaboration between the members to give a hand and ease the finishing of some tasks that were getting harder to finish.

+Time estimates are still off when we have to adventure ourselves into technologies that are new to us.
+However, for tasks that we are more familiar with it seems that we are starting to make more accurate time predictions.

+Finally, standups meetings continue to be really usefull since it allows knowledge transfering between team members and hence easing the learning curve of our peers.